SimSid2312/Comp5421_AdvancedProgramming/A3_40011611/README.txt

-a) Assignment Number :  3
-b) Name: Simran Sidhu
-   Student Id: 40011611
-c) Steps to run the code on Visual Studio .
+Steps to run the code on Visual Studio .
 ===================================================
 1. Download the files in a folder
 2. Open Visual Studio and create an empty project